bnf/symfony-service-provider-compiler-pass/README.md

 ```

-### Usage using thecodingmachine/discovery

-The bridge bundle will use thecodingmachine/discvoery to automatically discover the service providers of your project.
-If the service provider you are loading publishes itself
-on Discovery, then you are done.
-The services declared in the service provider are available in the Symfony container!

 ### Usage using manual declaration

 If the service provider you are using does not publishes itself using thecodingmachine/discovery, you will have to declare it manually in the constructor of the bundle.

 **AppKernel.php**